 The operation of the Zener regulator is fairly straightforward.
 Recall that when reverse-biased with a sufficiently large potential, the normal reverse diode behavior of an open switch abruptly changes to maintain a fixed voltage; the Zener potential.
 The current through the diode begins to increase dramatically once this potential is reached.
 If we place a Zener diode across the output of our filtered rectifier, the Zener will attempt to limit the output voltage to the Zener potential.
 To prevent excessive and possibly destructive current draw by the Zener diode, the voltage difference between the capacitor voltage and the Zener potential is dropped across a series current limiting resistor.
 This limiting resistor will set the maximum amount of output current.
 This current is then split between the Zener diode and the load.
 Under light load conditions, most of this current will flow through the Zener diode.
-Under heavy load conditions, most of the current will be drawn by the load with little flowing through the Zener diode and it stops conducting.
+If the load current demand is too heavy, no current is available for the Zener diode and it stops conducting.
 Regulation is lost and the limiting resistor forms a voltage divider with the load.
 A complete rectifier/filter/Zener regulator circuit is show in Figure 2.2.22.
-Let's examine how $R{limit}$ interacts with the load.
+Let's examine how Rlimit interacts with the load.